RakhithJK/dbeaver-dbeaver-wiki/Oracle.md

 ## Connecting to Oracle databases

-There are several ways to configure database connection and several ways to perform authentication.
+There are several ways to configure a database connection and several ways to perform an authentication.

 ![](images/database/oracle/connection-page.png)